 Below: 1st photo - The long stalk of the leaf ends at the branch with a stipule that has two elongated teeth.
 The example shown has glandular hair on the edges, as does the leaf stalk.
 2nd photo - Prickles are mostly absent on the upper stems but old wood near the base can be prickled.
 3rd photo - The hips of Smooth Rose with the remains of the sepals.

 Notes: Smooth Rose is the only rose that Eloise Butler notes as indigenous to the Garden area.
 She noted it in her Garden Log on April 29, 1907.
 Then on Oct.
 15 1915, she reported planting 400 plants obtained from the Park Board Nursery and several more in 1919 from Lutsen, MN.
+Martha Crone planted it in 1953.
 In Minnesota the plant is found in most counties with only 7 exceptions.
 In North America it ranges in the U. S. from Montana and the Dakotas eastward and as far south as Kansas and Missouri.
 In Canada it is found in most provinces except British Columbia and the Yukon.

 Five species of wild rose are recognized as being native to Minnesota, R. acicularlis, R. blanda, R. arkansana, R. woodsii and a cross between R. woodsii and R. blanda known as Rosa ×dulcissima Lunell (pro sp.) [blanda × woodsii]